How to change a cloth nappy?

 Changing your baby’s cloth nappy can be tricky at first, but you’ll soon get the hang of it.

-• At 2-3 months, change approximately every 3 hours.
+2-3 Months Change approximately every 3 hours

 How often should I change a cloth nappy?

 The recommended frequency for changing your baby’s cloth nappy, just like with disposable nappies, is typically every 2 hours.
 This 2-hour interval is considered an industry standard, especially in childcare facilities, to ensure the baby’s comfort and hygiene.
 Changing the nappy every 2 hours helps prevent discomfort, maintain dryness, and minimize the risk of skin irritation or nappy rash.
-However, it’s important to note that the frequency may vary depending on your baby’s age, as newborns often require more frequent changes, approximately at every feed, while older babies can go longer between nappy changes.
-Adhering to this schedule helps keep your baby clean, dry, and happy.

 Changing cloth nappies doesn’t need to be overwhelming, especially with a bit of practice and these helpful tips:

-Combined Washing Loads
+1. Combined Washing Loads

 If you’re finding it challenging to run a nappy-only washing load every two days, here’s a solution: on alternate days, run a pre-wash cycle with your soiled nappies.
 Afterward, add your baby’s clothes or sheets to the primary wash cycle, but avoid adding towels to prevent piling on the nappies.

-Flip-Top Bins for Odor Control
+2. Flip-Top Bins for Odor Control

 Instead of using a bucket with a sealed lid, opt for a flip-top bin.
 These bins allow air circulation, preventing mold growth and reducing unpleasant odors when you open the lid.

-Position Inserts for Pocket Nappies
+3. Position Inserts for Pocket Nappies

 Positioning the inserts on the outside of the pocket not only speeds up stuffing pockets but also facilitates swift removal when they become soiled.
 However, this method is suitable only for natural fibers like bamboo, organic cotton, or hemp.
 Avoid using micro-fiber inserts directly against the skin.

-Versatile Inserts for Absorbency
+4. Versatile Inserts for Absorbency

 If you’re looking for a fast and effective solution to boost absorbency, consider using trimmed old terry squares, cotton face washers, or even repurposed Ikea tea towels.

-Washing Every Second Day
+5. Washing Every Second Day

 Believe it or not, washing your nappies every second day can extend their lifespan.

-Quick Summer Nappy Combo
+6. Quick Summer Nappy Combo

 For a super-fast summer combo suitable for babies under 12 months, fold a bamboo insert in three and place it inside a PUL cover.
 This setup is not only quick but also dries fast and provides the absorbency your baby needs.

-Stock Up on Wet Bags
+7. Stock Up on Wet Bags

 When using cloth nappies, you can never have enough wet bags.
 Once you get the hang of changing nappies at home, heading out will be a breeze.
 Just make sure you have wet bags on hand.
 Even after your baby outgrows nappies, these bags make great swimming or library bags.

-Nappy Liners and High-Pressure Hoses
+8. Nappy Liners and High-Pressure Hoses

 Consider using nappy liners or a high-pressure hose attached to the toilet, like Little Squirt.
 It makes dealing with solids much more accessible.

-Prepare Nappies in Advance
+10. Prepare Nappies in Advance

 Have your nappies folded, stuffed, or snapped into their rise positions next to your change table, ready to go.
 You don’t want to be caught off guard by a sudden diaper disaster with no nappies prepared.

-Efficient Fitted Nappies
+11. Efficient Fitted Nappies

 If you use fitted nappies, have them ready to go.
 Open the PUL cover and lay the fitted nappy inside with inserts snapped in and folded into place.
 Fold, don’t snap the wings over, and secure the PUL cover.
 When it’s time for a nappy change, open the PUL cover, lay your baby down, fasten the fitted wings, and secure the PUL cover.
 This method saves you the trouble of putting the fitted nappy on first and then adding the PUL cover.